 Have you ever questioned how depression affects your family and children?
 Because it does.

-I don’t remember when my three youngest children began to crawl or walk; I missed out on so many of the most wonderful milestones that I am consumed with guilt.
-I look at my children and have felt sorry for them; they didn’t ask to have a mentally ill mother.
+I don’t remember when my three youngest children began to crawl or walk; I missed out on so many of the most incredible milestones that I am consumed with guilt.
+I look at my kids and have felt sorry for them; they didn’t ask to have a mentally ill mother.

-The negative intrusive voices will tell me that they deserve better than me, yet they are stuck with me so we make the most of it.
+The negative intrusive voices will tell me that they deserve better than me, yet they are stuck with me, so we make the most of it.
 I am not a perfect mum, yet I am a good one.
-It has taken me almost 4 years to be able to say those few words and actually mean them.
+It has taken me almost four years to be able to say those few words and mean them.